A Framework for Human-Reason-Aligned Trajectory Evaluation in Automated Vehicles: Methodology

 \section{Methodology}

 Current AV decision-making systems lack a mechanism to evaluate whether a selected trajectory aligns with the reasons of agents affected by it.
-To address this, we propose a unified trajectory scoring function that integrates agent importance, reason-level evaluations, and a fairness adjustment—supporting the tracking condition of Meaningful Human Control (MHC).
+To address this, we propose a unified trajectory scoring function that integrates agent importance, reason-level evaluations, and a fairness adjustment, thereby supporting the tracking condition of Meaningful Human Control (MHC).
+We begin by defining the components of the framework, then build up to the final scoring formulation.

-Here, \( S(T_a) \) is a scalar score representing how well a trajectory aligns with the reasons of affected agents.
-This operationalises the MHC requirement that system behaviour must track the reasons of those impacted by its actions.

-Inspired by~\cite{calvert2020conceptual}, who model reason tracking as a sum over individual reasons, our formulation introduces weights to reflect the relative importance of both agents and their reasons.
-The inner sum, \( \sum_b \alpha_{ib} F_{ib} \) represents agent \( h_i \)'s internal prioritisation of their own considerations.
-The outer weights \( w_i \), forming the weight vector \(w \in \mathbb{R}^n\) (where \(n\) is the number of agents), and capture the relative importance assigned to each agent.
-This approach follows~\cite{mecacci2023human} in asserting that autonomous systems should prioritise human reasons to uphold MHC.

-However, as noted by~\cite{calvert2021gaps}, MHC is compromised if any relevant reason is structurally ignored—for example, when \( w_i = 0\).
-To prevent this, we introduce a balance function \( B(\mathbf{w}) \), which penalises agent imbalance and ensures fair representation in the evaluation process.

-We now detail the reason-based evaluation process before integrating the balance term in the following section.